 sudo access on all systems, and the firewall is configured correctly.

 [ ] I’ve verified that all required kernel modules are loaded.

 [ ] I’ve verified that the system control settings are set correctly.

-[ ] I’ve verified that any GPUs to be used with Anaconda Enterprise have the NVIDIA CUDA 9.2 driver installed.
+[ ] I’ve verified that any GPUs to be used with Anaconda Enterprise have a supported NVIDIA CUDA driver installed.

 [ ] I’ve verified that the system meets all network port requirements, whether the specified ports need to be open internally, externally, or during installation only.

 [ ] I’ve verified that any firewalls used for network security have been temporarily disabled, for the window of time when Anaconda Enterprise is being installed.

 [ ] I’ve verified that the domains required for online package mirroring have been whitelisted, if applicable.